ProgramCodeMasterA/battleships-game/README.md

 # Battleships Game

 ## Description
-This is the Battleships Game project, a program with the purpose of offering a different version of the game of Battleship to the user, challenging them with having both luck and strategy to win the game.
+This is the Battleships Game that runs in almost any Python terminal, a program with the purpose of offering a different version of the game of Battleship to the user, challenging them with having both luck and strategy to win the game.
+A challenger must sink all the opponent's battleships before their battleships are sunk in order to claim victory.

 ## How To Play
 In this version of the Battleship game a player plays against a computer opponent with both player's randomly generated game boards